noveck/codebreaker/README.md

 * If a digit from your guess is included in the code, but it is not on the correct position it will be displayed as yellow 🔄

 **You have 10 attempts to guess the code.**

+**Beware**, not everything is at it seems.
+There are some shared secrets, hidden secrets, and maybe a wrong turn or two.
+There is a finish line, and it's not where you think.

+Those who actually finish will be listed on the elusive hidden leaderboard and can claim the title of **Cipher Master**.

+# Good luck!